 ~ Daughter Emma Ream ~

-Daughter Fanny Ream (1858-1905) was born in about 1858, the first of the children to be born after the migration to Nebraska.
+Daughter Fanny Jane Ream (1858-1905) was born in February 1858, the first of the children to be born after the migration to Nebraska.

 Circa 1905, Ed earned a living as a liveryman in Dakota City.
 Sadness enveloped the family when Fanny was admitted for surgery to St. Joseph's Hospital in Sioux City, NE and did not survive, dying on June 10, 1905.
 An obituary noted that Fanny's parents were "Mr. and Mrs. Henry Ream, pioneer residents of this county."